simoncrowe/python-query-filter/README.md

 ```

 ### Feature ideas
-- Query all items in an iterable rather than just one (when that's even possible).
+- Query all items in an iterable rather than just one
-- Combine items and attributes. e.g. allow querying a dictionary attribute in some object.
+  (when that's even possible).